Nikon F

 Nikon F Photomic

-1950s and 1960s Japanese industrial products (including automobiles) generally sold on price — they were low-cost alternatives.
+1950s and 1960s Japanese industrial products (including automobiles) sold on price — they were low-cost alternatives.
 ‘Made in Japan’ did not confer prestige.

 Occasionally George at the Pinch (Washington, D.C.)
 Nikon F, 50mm f/1.4 Nikkor-S.C, Delta 400, 2017.